gecio/gecio.github.io/docs/_imke/addons/cluster-autoscaler/index.en.md

 * Kubernetes cluster running Kubernetes v1.18 or newer is required

-## Installing Kubernetes Autoscaler on iMKE Cluster
+## Installing Kubernetes Autoscaler on iMKE Clusters

 You can install Kubernetes Autoscaler on a running iMKE Cluster using the iMKE addon mechanism, which is already built into the iMKE Cluster dashboard.